 3 Key Elements of a Literature Review Outline

 The introduction of this paper should give a basic gist about your topic, have a strong thesis statement, and should establish the purpose of writing about your chosen topic.

 Additionally, you should also include your point of view about the subject matter as well as the process or methodology that you’ll use to frame your literature review.

 It is also a good idea to write the outcome you would expect to see by the end of your paper, for your professor to understand what you want to achieve from this.

 The body paragraph of a literature review can be approached using different approaches.
 This portion of the review analyzes and interprets the different findings that relate to the literature, as well as includes the central theme that ties it together as a whole.

 Always remember to use transition words, as well as subheadings, to make it easier for your professor to be able to understand the systematic flow of words.

 Here are three of the most important ones that have been used to effectively structure the body paragraph of a literature review:

-This approach is the simplest as you write the review based on the overall timeline which starts at the beginning, to the end.
+This approach is the simplest as you write the review based on the overall timeline, which starts at the beginning, and to the end.